-Audit client

-An entity in respect of which a firm conducts an audit engagement.
+Audit client An entity in respect of which a firm conducts an audit engagement.
 When the client is a listed entity, audit client will always include its related entities.
 When the audit client is not a listed entity, audit client includes those related entities over which the client has direct or indirect control.

-Audit engagement

-A reasonable assurance engagement in which a professional accountant in public practice expresses an opinion whether financial statements are prepared, in all material respects (or give a true and fair view or are presented fairly, in all material respects,), in accordance with an applicable financial reporting framework, such as an engagement conducted in accordance with Sri Lanka Auditing Standards.
-This includes a Statutory Audit, which is an audit required by legislation or other regulation.
+- Audit engagement A reasonable assurance engagement in which a professional accountant in public practice expresses an opinion whether financial statements are prepared, in all material respects (or give a true and fair view or are presented fairly, in all material respects,), in accordance with an applicable financial reporting framework, such as an conducted in engagement accordance with Sri Lanka Auditing Standards.
+This includes a Statutory Audit, which is an audit required by legislation or other regulation. - (a) All members of the engagement team for the audit engagement; - (b) All others within a firm who can directly influence the outcome of the audit engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the audit engagement including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industryspecific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and